 While Blackstone Griddles are highly praised, it is not uncommon to run into some problems here and there.

-Below you’ll find 5 common issues and troubleshooting tips to tackle all your Blackstone Griddle problems!
+Below you’ll find 4 common issues and troubleshooting tips to tackle all your Blackstone Griddle problems.

 #1 My Griddle Top is Warping

-Since Blackstone Griddles are made from steel, the metal will contract and expand when the griddle is heating or cooling.
+Since Blackstone Griddles are made from steel, the metal will contract and expand when the cooking surface is heating or cooling.

 This can cause your griddle to warp a little.
 It’s quite normal for this to happen during your first cook, but it is generally temporary and should flatten out once you begin to use your griddle more.